shaghayegh-abedini/shaghayegh-abedini/index.md

 ### Skill Highlights

 ---
-+ I have marketing and sales skills
++ Marketing and sales
-+ I have the skills to produce content for the site and social pages
++ Generate content for the site and social pages
-+ Somewhat ability to work with Photoshop
++ Fluent in Photoshop

 ### Education